anti22dot/rm_calendar_memo/README.md

 Previous steps have confirmed that you have the SSH connection from your MacOS or Windows to your RMPP device. <br>
 In the further steps we would transfer the files using the SCP rather than Web UI, because we need to transfer them into the specific location. <br>
 At this point, depending on the OS type, there can be used many tools to transfer the files using SFTP, consult **Reference 4**. <br>
-In this manual I would be using tool called "scp", and would be using MacOS platform.
+In this manual I would be using tool called `scp`, and would be using MacOS platform.
 Open another **"Terminal 2"**, navigate to folder with Node.js. <br>
 From inside that folder let's execute this command:
 ```
 [bash Downloads]$ pwd